open-energy-transition/form-energy-storage/documentation/11-baseline.rst

 * The reduction in space heating demand is increased from 11% to 21% by 2035.
 * Li-ion batteries, vanadium, liquid air, CAES, and Iron-air batteries are defined as storage unit components rather than stores.
 * The hydrogen network is excluded from the model.

+H2 networks were excluded from the study due to the limited scope of H2 in the rest of our model and the trade-off with model complexity, particularly in terms of computational time.

 ``load``
 ==============